 Sonoko mentions in her letters that she had no income, but a leader of the Japanese-American community advised her not to apply for welfare—they would help her with her needs.
 She also mentions occasional money sent secretly by her father.
 Sonoko struggled to raise and care for her children for over a year, but always worked to have Shigezo returned to them.
 With her fluency in English and her American church contacts, she was far better able to do this.

 In July, 1943, Shigezo was paroled and rejoined the family in Poston.
 They remained in the camp for another two years until August, 1945, just before the end of the war.
-By then, U.S. officials had realized the internment of Japanese-Americans was unnecessary, later found to be unconstitutional, and was a national embarrassment.
+By then, U.S. officials had realized the internment of Japanese-Americans was unnecessary, recognized by most as unconstitutional, and was a national embarrassment.
 The internees were permitted to leave the camps if they had employment.
 The Iwata family moved to a dairy farm on Long Island, NY, where Shigezo worked as a cook.

 Meanwhile, Charles F. Seabrook, founder of Seabrook Farms Frozen Foods in Seabrook, New Jersey, had recruited many other Japanese from the internment camps to work in his freezing plant where they could live in company housing.
 (John Seabrook, grandson of C. F., is a well-known writer for The New Yorker magazine.)
 The following year, the Iwata family, now with another daughter, Michi, moved to Seabrook.
 Shigezo worked in the plant as a laborer and, in 1948, Sonoko also began work at the plant as a packer where both remained until retirement.
 There, they were happy as part of a large Japanese-American community where everyone had the same values and everyone knew, helped, and supported each other.
 Although their life was not financially rewarding, they were able to send all of their children on to higher education.